AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

-## Configure AI-based Smart Suggestions in the Web Editor
+## Configure AI-based Smart Suggestions in the Web Editor {#conf-ai-smart-suggestions}

 For Experience Manager Guides in Cloud Services.